gaverhae/blog/content/md/posts/2025-08-10-tool-dependencies.md

 and `sha` values of the `spec`.
 You can find the latest commit by looking at the `nixpkgs-unstable` [branch] of the nixpkgs repo.
 (You can use other branches; this one has worked well for me.)
 Finding the corresponding `sha` value is a bit more tricky.
-The easiest way I've found is to put garbage in the `shell.nix` file and try to run it, which will print an error telling you what the value should be.
+The easiest way I've found is to put garbage[^sha] in the `shell.nix` file and try to run it, which will print an error telling you what the value should be.

+[^sha]: The garbage value still needs to look like a valid value to Nix, or you
+    will get a formatting error instead.

 So the process would be: